Emergency Grants

 Timeline

-Interlace awards Emergency Grants on a monthly basis via a lottery process from September 2023 - April 2024.
+Interlace awards Emergency Grants on a monthly basis from August - August.

 First round of applications open